RPAChat/rpachat.com/docs/index.md

 # Stable API

-Multi-device WhatsApp no longer needs a phone connection, so RPAChat provides better uptime compared to the past.
 We have spent the last 6 years helping over 10,000 developers just like yourself, create their successful business.